vkosuri/vkosuri.github.io/_posts/2017-07-03-machine-learning.md

 layout: post
 title:  "What is Meachine Learning(ML)"
 author: vkosuri
-categories: [ ML, tutorial ]
+categories: [ ml ]
 image: assets/images/machine-learning.png
 tags: [sticky]
 ---

 I don't want confuse with many terms on ML.
-I am trying make as simple as, when i was learned ML lessons
+I am trying make as simple as.

 ### What is Machine Learning
 Make decisions or conclusions using past training expirence.